A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Introduction

-\textsc{dnipro} offers rich annotations for entity-level stance, sentiment, and topical framing, enabling event tracking and other \textit{longitudinal} analyses across geopolitical perspectives.
-The dataset does not attempt to verify the accuracy of any claims; rather, it provides a resource for studying how wartime narratives are constructed and disseminated by major geopolitical actors.\footnote{This aligns with established methodologies in discourse analysis~\cite{entman1993framing, fairclough2013critical} examining how language and framing construct social reality.
-Further, \citet{gamson1989media} showed how this view offers a powerful tool to understand the competition that shapes public understanding of contentious events.} The corpus is uniquely suited to such studies, as it comprises 246{,}229 articles across 11 media sources and 3 languages, spanning 5 diverse nations, over a period of 31 months.
-Our \textbf{key contributions} include: \begin{itemize} \item[(1)] a longitudinal multinational and multilingual corpus of news coverage spanning the first 30 months of the Russia-Ukraine war; \item[(2)] annotations supporting comparative analyses of named entities, stance, and framing; and \item[(3)] the inclusion of diverse media sources enabling cross-cultural examination of geopolitical narratives. \end{itemize} Next, we place \textsc{dnipro} within the landscape of existing conflict-related corpora and highlight its distinct contributions to the field (\S \ref{sec:related-work}), and describe how our design and construction choices (\S \ref{sec:data-collection}) make it a powerful resource for large-scale analyses of wartime narratives.
-We employ \textsc{dnipro} in several applications, using state-of-the-art language understanding systems as well as additional annotations (\S \ref{sec:data-annotations} and \S \ref{sec:applications}), demonstrating its utility.
+\textsc{dnipro} offers rich annotations for topical framing, entity-level stance, and entity-level sentiment, enabling event tracking and other \textit{longitudinal} analyses across geopolitical perspectives.
+The dataset does not attempt to verify the accuracy of any claims; rather, it provides a resource to study how wartime narratives are constructed and disseminated by major geopolitical actors.\footnote{This aligns with established methodologies in discourse analysis~\cite{entman1993framing, fairclough2010critical} examining how language and framing construct social reality. \citet{gamson1989media} demonstrated how this approach reveals the competition shaping public understanding of contentious events.} The corpus is uniquely suited to such studies, as it comprises 246{,}229 articles across 11 media sources and 3 languages, spanning 5 diverse nations, over a period of 31 months.
+Our \textbf{key contributions} include: \begin{itemize}[leftmargin=17pt, nolistsep, noitemsep] \item[(1)] a longitudinal, multinational, and multilingual corpus of news coverage spanning the first 31 months of the Russia-Ukraine war; \item[(2)] inclusion of diverse media, enabling cross-cultural examination of conflict narratives; and \item[(3)] annotations for comparative analyses of named entities, sentiment, stance, and topical framing. \end{itemize} Next, we place \textsc{dnipro} within the landscape of existing conflict-related corpora to highlight its distinct contributions to the field (\S \ref{sec:related-work}), and describe how our design and construction choices (\S \ref{sec:data-collection}) make it a powerful resource for large-scale analyses of wartime narratives.
+We employ \textsc{dnipro} in several applications, using state-of-the-art natural language understanding systems and additional annotations (\S \ref{sec:data-annotations} and \S \ref{sec:applications}), demonstrating its utility.